 About the consultation

-As part of tranche two of the Early Learning Regulatory Review, we are consulting on proposals to amend the Education (Early Childhood Services) Regulations 2008, including:
+As part of tranche two of the Early Learning Regulatory Review, we consulted on proposals to amend the Education (Early Childhood Services) Regulations 2008, including:

 A brief overview of each proposal is below.
 The full consultation discussion documents, along with translated summaries of these proposals, can be found at the bottom of this page.